-The provides useful health and safety information, including emergency procedures, first aid arrangements and accident reporting procedures.
+The checklist provides useful health and safety information, including emergency procedures, first aid arrangements and accident reporting procedures.
 Each new member of staff is required to complete this checklist with their Line Manager or Safety Coordinator.

 Also known as Display Screen Equipment (DSE) assessments.
 Workstation assessments can be arranged for any staff experiencing pain or discomfort whilst working at their desk.
 Guidance can be provided as to how workstations should be configured along with specific recommendations to ensure staff have a comfortable working environment.